16 Best Things to Do in Modena, Italy

 Not too far from the city center, there is also the very famous MEF – Casa Museo Enzo Ferrari, a true Italian excellence and a splendid tribute from the city of Modena to its illustrious citizen Enzo Ferrari, driver and founder of the car manufacturer Ferrari.
 The Museum is divided into two areas: the birthplace, where the visitor can retrace the life of this great character through very interesting films, photos and the most disparate objects, and then the inevitable exhibition of cars, in a futuristic environment (the building was built in the shape of a bonnet and painted in yellow like the famous Ferrari brand).

 Luciano Pavarotti House Museum

 The Luciano Pavarotti House Museum is located in Stradello Nava 6, in Modena, in the area that the Maestro had purchased in the mid-eighties, where he had built some stables and opened a riding school.
-The Maestro’s households the personal objects he loved and contains the memories of his days spent in the company of family, friends, and young students.
+The Maestro’s households the personal objects he loved and contain the memories of his days spent in the company of family, friends, and young students.
 The visit to this house will allow you to discover Pavarotti by knowing his daily habits, as a man even before as an artist.

-The first room you visit is the hall in which the there is the beautiful piano with some photographs above that portray Pavarotti with some famous people, personalities who have become great friends of the Maestro over time.
+The first room you visit is in the hall in which there is the beautiful piano with some photographs above that portray Pavarotti with some famous people, personalities who have become great friends of the Maestro over time.

-When you go up to the second floor of the house, you really realize the Maestro’s international artistic value: prizes, acknowledgments, letters and an entire wall of photographs that portray him together with world-famous personalities.
+When you go up to the second floor of the house, you really realize the Maestro’s international artistic value: prizes, acknowledgments, letters, and an entire wall of photographs that portray him together with world-famous personalities.

 Luciano Pavarotti Municipal Theatre of Modena